-MANSION HOUSE.
 Clearfield, Pa.

-The undersigned respectfully announces to the public that he has leased the above Hotel in Clearfield borough, and that he is prepared to accommodate all who may favor him with their custom.
-His house is commodious and convenient, and his table shall be supplied in the best manner possible.
+The undersigned respectfully announces to the public that he has leased the above Hotel in Clearield borough, and that he is prepared to accommodate all who may favor him with their custon His house is commodious and convenient, and his table shall be supplied in the best manner possi-ble.
 No effort will be spared to render general satisfaction.
-By strict attention to business, and to the wants and comfort of his guests, he expects to the wants and country of patronage.

-to secure a liberal share of patronage.
+By strict attention to business, and to the wants and comfort of his guests, he expects to secure a liberal share of patronage.

-DAN.
-M. WEAVER.